YannickBihege/spring-6-rest-mvc/README.md

 * [Reactive Programming with Spring Framework 5](https://www.udemy.com/reactive-programming-with-spring-framework-5/?couponCode=GITHUB_REPO_SF5B2G) - Keep your skills razor sharp and take a deep dive into Reactive Programming!
 * [Testing Spring Boot: Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO_SF5B2G) - ** Best Selling Course** Become an expert in testing Java and Spring Applications with JUnit 5, Mockito and much more!

-### SQL
-* [SQL Beginner to Guru: MySQL Edition](https://www.udemy.com/sql-beginner-to-guru-mysql-edition/?couponCode=GITHUB_REPO_SF5B2G) - SQL is a fundamental must have skill, which employers are looking for.
-Learn to master SQL on MySQL, the worlds most popular database!

 ### DevOps
 * [Apache Maven: Beginner to Guru](https://www.udemy.com/apache-maven-beginner-to-guru/?couponCode=GITHUB_REPO_SF5B2G) - **Best Selling Course** Take the mystery out of Apache Maven.
 Learn how to use Maven to build your Java and Spring Boot projects!
 * [OpenAPI: Beginner to Guru](https://www.udemy.com/course/openapi-beginner-to-guru/?referralCode=0E7F511C749013CA6AAD) - Master OpenAPI (formerly Swagger) to Create Specifications for Your APIs